access-ci-org/Integration_Roadmaps/docs/source/tasks/Knowledge_Base_v2.md

 2. **Provide user documentation** - Full User Guide(s) should reside at and be maintained by the RP on their own site, or in the ACCESS Knowledge Base (Atlassian Confluence).
 See *Adding Resource Documentation to the ACCESS Knowledge Base* below for instructions on requesting Confluence edit access.

-3. **Set up your Affinity Group** - Ensure your Affinity Group is created with the proper coordinators and an up-to-date profile.
-See *Creation of an Affinity Group* below.

-4. **Submit news and events** - Share news items and events with the ACCESS community via the ACCESS Support Portal.
+3. **Submit news and events** - Share news items and events with the ACCESS community via the ACCESS Support Portal.
 See *News Items* and *Events* below.

 ## Prerequisite tasks